mmnormyle/autoregress/README.md

-# autoregress
+# AutoRegress

-autoregress is a SQL Server tool to create linear regression models.
+AutoRegress is a SQL Server tool to create linear regression models.
 The data will not leave the SQL Machine and the models can be trained in a single line of code!

 # installation